Visitors

 Armstrong Center

 The Armstrong Center is the perfect location for a wide range of campus and community events.
 With a 6,000-square-foot ballroom, beautiful grand lobby and executive meeting space, the Armstrong Center was designed with professionals in mind.
-Conveniently located near Abercorn, and within minutes of the historic district, the Armstrong Center provides beautifully customizable rental space for meetings, conferences and special events.
+Conveniently located near Abercorn, and within minutes of the historic district, the Armstrong Center provides beautifully customizable rental space for meetings, conferences, and corporate events.

 Road Scholar/Elderhostel Program